 Take the stairs down to the beach and around the rocky headlands where you’ll find even more gorgeous beaches.
 The surf here is great but don’t be surprised if a pod of dolphins decides to share your wave.
-Cylinder Beach is a good pick for the family, its gorgeous wide stretch of white sand is protected by the headland and you can swim safely between the flags.
+Cylinder Beach is a good pick for the family, its gorgeous wide stretch of white sand is protected by the headland, and you can swim safely between the flags.

 Fishermen and 4-wheel drivers will want to head for Main Beach through the middle of the island and if you are looking for a quieter spot you can also head this way to the blue or brown lakes.

 - Enjoy a Full Day Tour to North Stradbroke Island for walks, whale watching, wildlife & lookouts

 Contributed by Janine from Families Magazine

 Brisbane to Mt Tamborine – 65 minutes

 Mt Tamborine is a beautiful sub-tropical rainforest destination with a surprising array of things to do.
 You might go there to see the stunning waterfalls on the rainforest walks, but you will soon be captivated by the quaint and quirky Swiss style artisan shopping villages, the wineries, and unique tourist venues.